 You can decide when to harvest broad beans and red beets.
 Broad beans are usually harvested from May onwards.

-Why don't we measure the red beets?
+Why don't we measure the red beets and the choice crop?

 What is the role of AVVN?